huacyang/Operating-Systems/Exam 1 Review.md

 It comprises the state of the processor's registers and the `memory map` for the program.

 __Device type__ : Character, Block, and Network
-* `Character Devices` any device whose data that can be thought of as a byte stream.
+* `Character Devices` - any device whose data that can be thought of as a byte stream.
 This includes keyboard input, mouse movements, printer output, camera inputs, etc.
-* `Block Devices` any device that has persistent storage that is randomly addressable and read or written in fixed-size chunks (_blocks_).
+* `Block Devices` - any device that has persistent storage that is randomly addressable and read or written in fixed-size chunks (_blocks_).
 These devices include disks and flash memory.
 Because the data is persistent and addressable, it can be cached by the operating system so that future requests for cached content may be satisfied from system memory instead of accesssing the device again.
 This cache of frequently-used blocks of data is called the `buffer cache`.
 Basically, any device that can be used to hold a file system is a block device.
-* `Network Devices` packet-based communications networks.
+* `Network Devices` - packet-based communications networks.

 __Interacting with Devices__ : Memory Mapped I/O
 * Exists within a `process`
 * Creates and initializes the following when first created:
-	* `text` the machine instructions
+	* `text` - the machine instructions
-	* `data` initialized static and global data
+	* `data` - initialized static and global data
-	* `bss` uninitialized static data that was defined in the program
+	* `bss` - uninitialized static data that was defined in the program
-	* `heap` dynamically allocated memory (obtained through memory allocation requests)
+	* `heap` - dynamically allocated memory (obtained through memory allocation requests)
-	* `stack` the call stack, which holds not just return addresses but also local variables, temporary data, and saved registers
+	* `stack` - the call stack, which holds not just return addresses but also local variables, temporary data, and saved registers

 __Getting status from devices__ : Interrupts and Polling
 The processor can get device status notifications either via a `hareware interrupt` or by `periodically polling` the hardware.
+* Use interrupts when the event of interest is `asynchronous`, `urgent`, and `infrequent`.
+* Use polling when the event of interest is `synchronous`, `not urgent`, and `frequent`.

 __Moving data to/from devices__ : Programmed I/O or DMA
-* `Programmed I/O` data can be transferred between the device and system via software that reads/writes the device's memory.
+* `Programmed I/O` - data can be transferred between the device and system via software that reads/writes the device's memory.
-* `Direct Memory Access` transfer data to/from system memory without using the processor.
+* `Direct Memory Access` - transfer data to/from system memory without using the processor.

 Processes
 ===

 __Program__ vs __Process__
-* `Program` static code and static data
+* `Program` - static code and static data
-* `Process` dynamic instance of code and data
+* `Process` - dynamic instance of code and data

 __Memory Map__
-* `text` the machine instructions
+* `text` - the machine instructions
-* `data` initialized static and global data
+* `data` - initialized static and global data
-* `bss` uninitialized static data that was defined in the program
+* `bss` - uninitialized static data that was defined in the program
-* `heap` dynamically allocated memory (obtained through memory allocation requests)
+* `heap` - dynamically allocated memory (obtained through memory allocation requests)
-* `stack` the call stack, which holds not just return addresses but also local variables, temporary data, and saved registers
+* `stack` - the call stack, which holds not just return addresses but also local variables, temporary data, and saved registers

 __Process States__
-* `Ready`
-* `Running`
-* `Blocked`
+* `Ready` - the process is not currently executing code on the CPU
+* `Running` - the process is currently executing code on the CPU
+* `Blocked` - the process is waiting for some event to occur
 * `Zombie`
 * `Transitions`